This week's edition of Professional Pensions is out now

 This week's articles include:

-Legal: TPR's Upper Tribunal case against ITV over the Box Clever pension scheme drew to a close after two weeks.
+Legal: The Pensions Regulator's Upper Tribunal case against ITV over support for the Box Clever Pension Scheme began on 29 January.
 James Phillips reports from the trial